lightly-ai/lightly/docs/source/docker/security/security.rst

 **A few important things to note:**

-- Data storage and processing happens on clients infrastructure
+- Data storage and processing occurs within the clients own cloud infrastructure
-- Lightly only needs permission to list the cloud bucket and to create signed URLs
+- Lightly only needs permission to list files within your cloud storage (S3, GCS, Azure) and to create signed URLs
-- Any additional data besides the actual images such as metadata, predictions or any other non-sensitive data used to manage the datasets is stored in secured databases within the Lightly Cloud
+- Lightly assets such as images, videos, sequences, frames, objects or thumbnails are always stored within the clients storage.
+Any additional data such as metadata, predictions or any other non-sensitive data used to manage the datasets is stored in secured databases within Lightly's own infrastructure
 - Authentication is provided through our partner Auth0.
-Additional services such as 2FA, SAML can be added upon request
+Additional services such as 2FA/MFA, SAML can be added upon request.

 .. figure:: images/lightly-cloud-architecture.png
     :align: center
     :alt: Image of Lightly Architecture
     :figclass: align-center

-How is the data flowing around?
+How does your data flow around?
 -------------------------------

-We differentiate between usage data and the actual samples.
-Samples will be mostly images or videos.
+We differentiate between usage data and the actual samples stored in your cloud storage.
+Samples can be images or videos and their subtypes such as sequences, frames or object crops.
 Samples typically contain sensitive information (PII) and setup the whole architecture in a way that you can fully restrict sensitive data from leaving your cloud environment.